 Key Considerations Before Lifting

-If you’re preparing to lift a container in an area with uneven terrain, take these steps to improve safety and efficiency:
+If you’re preparing to lift a container using container lifting jacks in an area with uneven terrain, take these steps to improve safety and efficiency:

 - Assess the ground conditions – Identify soft spots, slopes, or obstacles that could affect stability.